k10blogger/kanboard-plugin-outlook/README.md

 - Go to your user profile then choose **Integrations > Outlook**
 - Copy and paste the webhook url from Outlook or leave it blank if you want to use the global webhook url
-- Use `@username` to receive direct message to your user
 - Enable Outlook in your user notifications **Notifications > Outlook**

 ### Receive project notifications to a room

 - Go to the project settings then choose **Integrations > Outlook**
 - Copy and paste the webhook url from Outlook or leave it blank if you want to use the global webhook url
-- Use `#channel` to receive messages in a specific channel
 - Enable Outlook in your project notifications **Notifications > Outlook**

 ## Troubleshooting